Allah chose the prophets and messengers as the best of examples to their nations

 “What(ever) befalls you of (the) good (is) from Allah, and whatever befalls you of (the) evil (is) from yourself.
 And for the people (as) a Messenger and Allah is sufficient (as) a Witness.”
 (Surah An-Nisa` 4:79)

-However, Allah gives humans free will and destiny does not cause influence human choices.
-Allah does not judge for the action and event of human-made beyond the control.
-Human has free to decide what the best for life but Allah define it.
-Thus the six pillars of Iman in Islam.
-Hopefully,y the article will give the benefit and knowledge of Islam.
+However, Allah gives humans free will, and destiny does not influence human choices.
+Allah does not judge the actions and events of human-made things beyond their control.
+Humans have the freedom to decide what the best for life, but Allah defines it.
+Thus, the six pillars of Iman in Islam.
+Hopefully, the article will give the benefits and knowledge of Islam.